-Violation of the bus code may will result in a verbal warning, detention, out of school suspension, expulsion or loss of riding privilege, or immediate removal from the bus - depending on the severity of the infraction.
-All buildings will be following the same bus procedures when incident reports are given to building principals.
+Violation of the bus code may result in a verbal warning, detention, out of school suspension, expulsion or loss of riding privilege, or immediate removal from the bus - depending on the severity of the infraction.
 The consequence of a school bus violation will be assigned by the building administrator, after investigating, but does not necessarily have to follow a progression of incidents.